wandb/docs/docs/guides/launch/create-launch-job.md

 ## Before you get started
-Before you create a job, make sure:
+Before you create a job, make sure you confirm that:

 <!-- 1.
 Make your code job-friendly.
 [LINK] -->
-1. A launch queue exists for you to add jobs to.
+1. A launch queue exists that you have permission to add jobs to it.
 [LINK]
-2. A launch agent is polling the queue you want to add jobs to.
+2. A launch agent is polling the queue you will add launch jobs to.
 [LINK]